-The list at the left shows the tasks you've scheduled to run reports.
+The list at the left shows the tasks in the selected folder that you've scheduled to run reports.
 The list normally displays tasks alphabetically but you can turn on the Sort by next run setting to display them in order of when they're scheduled to run next.

 Select one of the tasks in the list to display information about the task, including status (normally "Ready" but may display "Running" if the task is currently running), when it's scheduled to run next, when it was last run, and the results of the last run (both a code and a description of the result).